Loading...

 Contact Information: Office of Financial Aid (816) 271-4361, or online at dhe.mo.gov

-While Missouri Western is pleased to notify our students of scholarships offered by private donors, we ask that you exercise caution.
+While Missouri Western is pleased to notify our students of scholarships offered by outside donors, we ask that you exercise caution.
 Many scholarship scams exist.
 You should thoroughly research each scholarship opportunity BEFORE applying.

 Important Nevers: